Spreading in Integrable and Non--integrable Many--body Systems: Introduction

-Recently, examples for collective motion have also been found in Bose--Einstein condensates~\cite{But99,Mad00,Mar00} and, as already mentioned, in Ref.~\cite{KWW}.
-Thus, one may expect that the issue of spreading will find renewed interest in this field.
-Nevertheless, it is important to keep in mind that systems such as nuclei are selfbound, while systems such as Bose--Einstein condensates need an external confining potential.
-Here, we restrict ourselves to selfbound systems, because we want to make sure that all effects we see are due to the internal dynamics and not possibly to an external confining potential.
+As opposed to thermalization, chaos is not crucial for the presence or absence of spreading.
+Spreading of collective motion might occur even in integrable systems~\cite{hgg,hggl}.
+However, as we show in the present study, the details of this process are very sensitive to the choice of the system parameters.
+In particular, we demonstrate that in the integrable case pronounce spreading occurs only for fine tuned interactions between system particles.
+We also study numerically how the onset of chaos influences both, collective and single--particle dynamics.

-We numerically study the interacting many--body system whose more general aspects were analytically investigated in Refs.~\cite{hgg,hggl}.
-Our aim is to put forward the observation that, independent of integrability or non--integrability, spreading can be present or absent.
-At least for closed selfbound systems this clarifies that integrability is not the decisive system feature, rather it simply is crucial how the many particles are mutually coupled.
 The paper is organized as follows.
 In Sec.~\ref{sec2}, the model is introduced and the procedure of its numerical solution are discussed.
 We present the results for the integrable and non--integrable cases in Secs.~\ref{sec3} and~\ref{sec4}, respectively.
 We conclude in Sec.~\ref{sec5}.